luo-s/node-fs/README.md

 # Introduction

-- The node:fs module enables interacting with the file system in a way modeled on standard POSIX functions.

 - This is a simple tutorial for open, close, read, and write files using node's built-in module: fs.
+The node:fs module enables interacting with the file system in a way modeled on standard POSIX functions.

 - `read.js` introduces 3 different ways to fs.read().
 When using read.js(), we have to manually open and close a file (`file.open()`, `file.close()`).